-A highly contagious bacterial infection, impetigo often starts when a small cut or scratch becomes infected.
-Though this type of bacterial infection can affect adults, it is much more common in children.
+Impetigo is a highly contagious bacterial infection that can develop when a small cut or scratch becomes infected.
+Though this type of bacterial infection can affect adults, it is most common in children.

 The symptoms of impetigo are honey-colored, crusty sores that often appear on the face between the upper lip and nose.
 The rashes consist of red spots or blisters that rupture, discharge, and become encrusted.
-People with impetigo should not scratch the sores because they may inadvertently spread the infection to other parts of their bodies.
+People with impetigo should not scratch the sores because they may inadvertently spread the infection to other parts of the body.

 Causes of Impetigo

-This skin infection is caused by one of two bacteria, group A streptococcus, which is the bacteria also responsible for "strep throat," or staphylococcus.
-If impetigo is caused by streptococcus it will begin with tiny blisters.
-These blisters will eventually erupt revealing small, wet patches of red skin.
+Impetigo is caused by one of two bacteria, group A streptococcus, which is the bacteria also responsible for strep throat, or staphylococcus.
+If impetigo is caused by streptococcus, it will begin with tiny blisters that eventually erupt revealing small, wet patches of red skin.
 Gradually, a tan or yellowish brown crust will cover the affected area giving the appearance that it is coated with honey.
-If caused by staphylococcus, people will notice larger blisters that appear to contain a clear fluid.
-These blisters stay intact for a longer period of time compared to the smaller ones.
+If caused by staphylococcus, larger blisters containing a clear fluid may develop.

-Impetigo usually affects preschool and school-aged children, especially during the summer.
-This type of infection has a special preference for skin that has been affected by other skin problems, such as eczema, poison ivy, or a skin allergy to soap.
+Impetigo usually affects preschool and school-aged children, especially during the summer, and is more prevalent among patients suffering from other skin problems, such as eczema, poison ivy, or a skin allergy to soap.

-Impetigo is highly contagious.
-Children can spread this skin infection from one area of the body to another by touching the infected area and then touching other parts of their bodies.
+The infection is highly contagious, easily spread by touching the affected area and then touching other parts of the body.
 The infection can also spread to other household members through clothing, towels, and bed linens that have been in contact with the infected person.
-Classmates and playmates also hold themselves at high risk of infection by coming in contact with the infected person or anything that he or she has touched.

 Treatment and Prevention

-The most important way parents can prevent impetigo is by keeping their child’s skin clean and taking extra care during the winter months, especially if you live in cold climates.
+The best way to prevent impetigo is by keeping skin clean and taking extra care during the winter months, especially if you live ina cold climate.
 Osteopathic physicians (DOs) recommend giving your child daily baths or showers with anti-bacterial soap and warm water.
-They say to pay special attention to areas of the skin with cuts or scrapes, as well as rashes on the skin.
+Pay special attention to areas of the skin with rashes, cuts or scrapes.

 If the infected areas are relatively small, DOs suggest trying simple home remedies:

-Try to by soaking the infected area in warm water for 15 to 20 minutes
+Soak the infected area in warm water for 15 to 20 minutes.

 Cover the area with gauze or a loose plastic bandage, if possible.